 They also attract some of the same charges as current accounts, like fees for duplicate statements, replacements cards or international payments.

-The major banks don’t offer prepaid cards, but you can find companies that offer prepaid accounts using our comparison tool.
+The major banks don’t offer prepaid cards, but you can find companies that offer prepaid accounts.

 Choose an account that offers all the features you need and work out which will charge the lowest fees for your use.

 If you use it frequently, an account with low charges for transactions may be the cheapest, even if it has a monthly fee.

 If you only use the account occasionally, one with no monthly fee may be cheaper, even if the costs per transaction are higher.